 |hope college > academic departments > leadership|

 Steve VanderVeen is Director of the Center for Faithful Leadership at Hope College and Professor of Management.
-He co-founded, coaches within, and administers The Center's Integrated Learning (academic), Student Consulting, Entrepreneurial Development programs, programs designed to give students the opportunity to experience their faithful leadership potential.
-Steve earned his BA from Calvin College in 1982, his MBA from Western Michigan University in 1985, and his Ph.D. from the University of Illinois at Chicago in 1995.
-He has worked in academe since 1989.
-He has been at Hope since 2004.
+Steve earned his BA (English) from Calvin College in 1982, his MBA (Marketing) from Western Michigan University in 1985, and his Ph.D.
+(Consumer Behavior) from the University of Illinois at Chicago in 1995.
+He joined Calvin College's faculty in 1989 and taught courses in management and marketing.
+He joined Hope College in 2004.
+He became director of CFL in 2007.

 Dr. Virgil Gulker is a social entrepreneur whose work engages church volunteers in the lives of at-risk children and families.
 In 1995 he founded KIDS HOPE USA, an innovative mentoring program that has trained over 700 churches in the United States and Australia to engage their members in one-to-one, I believe in you relationships with 10,000 at-risk elementary children.